A newsletter about nature, the animals and plants that share the world with us and the human actions affecting it - both good and bad.

 Recent posts by this newsletter.
 Browse the email archive.

-Welcome to another weekly compilation of newsworthy stories about the state of biodiversity, the threats it faces and emerging solutions, offering a snapshot of what’s happening in nature around the world and why it matters.
+Welcome to another compilation of newsworthy stories about the state of biodiversity, the threats it faces and emerging solutions.
+My goal is to offer a snapshot of what’s happening in nature around the world and why it matters.

 Other publications recommended by the authors of this newsletter.